NWChemEx/Chemist/docs/source/developer/design/chemistry/ao_basis_set.rst

    - float vs. double.
 Integrals are a performance critical piece of the code, being able to use floats, instead of doubles, leads to significant speed ups (when doing so does not compromise accuracy).
+   - views also allow others to use existing basis sets seamlessly with our infrastructure, without copying!

 .. _ao_spherical_vs_cartesian: